opencve/opencve/docker/INSTALL.md

 ## Requirements

-You need to have your server installed with Debian or equivalent, with Docker v25.0.x and docker-compose plugin.
+You need to have your server installed with Debian OS or equivalent, with Docker v25.0.x and docker-compose plugin.
 The precedure is run as root.

+The minimum requirement for the host is 2 cores and 4 Go RAM, the disk usage will be around 25Go or 30Go.
+The instance [d2-4](https://www.ovhcloud.com/fr/public-cloud/sandbox/) from OVH is a good fit to start.

 ## Installation